asherAgs/amzSear/docs/cli/README.md

 *query*: The query string to search Amazon.

 ###### Optional Args
-*-h*: Display extended help & usage information.
+*-h, --help*: Display extended help & usage information.
 *-p NUM, --page NUM*: The page number to be searched (defaults to 1).
 *-i NUM, --item NUM*: The item index to be displayed (relative to the page).
 If no item is specified, the entire page's products will be displayed.
 *-r STR, --region STR*: The amazon country/region to be searched (defaults to.
 For a list of countries to country code see the [region table](../regions.md).